Budgie Toys: History

-Morestone got its name as a contraction of "Morris" and "Stone" who started distributing the toys in the 1940s.
+Sam Morris began selling toys in 1946, basing his enterprise in London, becoming "Morris & Stone (London) Ltd." two years later.
+That same year Morris decided to launch a line of exclusive toys, named Morestone Series ("Morestone" got its name as a contraction of "Morris" and "Stone").
+The first model, the Clockwork Fire Engine made by Agasee was not a great success, nevertheless the next release, a Hansom Cab (made by Modern Products Ltd.) was an immediate success, staying in production for ten years.

 Vehicles were somewhat similar to Dinky Toys in concept, but other toys were also marketed, like a "dulcimer" xylophone and a toy drum.
-Some vehicles, like the mechanical road sweeper were equipped with clockwork motors.
-Often Morestone vehicles were made by the company Modern Products, thus "A Modern Product" or simply "Modern" would be stated on the boxes, and some models were marketed as 'A Modern Product' without any reference to Morestone.
+Some vehicles, like the mechanical road sweeper were equipped with clockwork motor.
+Often, Morestone vehicles were made by the company Modern Products, thus "A Modern Product" or simply "Modern" would be stated on the boxes, and some models were marketed as 'A Modern Product' without any reference to Morestone.
 Some boxes say, "Modern" within a diamond-shaped logo.
-Models later in the 1950s were apparently made by Morestone as the Modern Product label was dropped, usually replaced by "Morestone Series".
+Models made later (in the 1950s) were apparently made by Morestone as the Modern Product label was dropped, usually replaced by "Morestone Series".
 Morestone Series vehicles were varied, but commonly featured AA and RAC Land Rovers and motorcycles with sidecars.
 Later, reissues of Morestone Series vehicles were made in white metal by 'Zebra Toys'.
 Another company, Autocraft / DGM acquired many of the dies for early Morestone Series models and reintroduced various motorcycles.